-If the refrigerant is too low or high, the unit will not operate and cause problems such as freezing up or other issues.
+If the refrigerant is too low or high, the unit will not operate correctly and cause problems such as freezing up or other issues.

-Pressure changes as the temperature changes, so a pressure temperature chart is used as a reference to get the right range needed.
+Since pressure changes as the temperature changes, a pressure temperature chart is used as a reference to get the right range needed.

 A pressure temperature chart also helps with the different refrigerants used since they can have different pressure ranges.

 Reading and using an HVAC pressure chart is not difficult and easy enough to use once understood.

 What is a Pressure Temperature Chart?

-A pressure temperature chart gives the correct range of pressure that a refrigerant operates, at the current outside temperature.
+A pressure temperature chart gives the correct range of pressure that a refrigerant operates, with the current outside temperature.